helleroy/buddyOlympicsBackend/README.md

 Buddy Olympics Backend
 ======================

-Node.js based backend for the Buddy Olympics app.
-Uses Express for the REST API.
+Node.js backend for the Buddy Olympics app.
+Uses Express and Mongoose for the REST API.

 ### REST API